vukrosic/llm-research-4/DISTRIBUTED_TRAINING_README.md

 - **Distributed Training**: Train on multiple GPUs using PyTorch DDP
 - **Periodic Checkpointing**: Save model every 500 steps automatically
+- **Resume Training**: Continue from any checkpoint with flexible GPU configuration
 - **Interactive Inference**: Chat with your trained model
 - **Centralized Data**: Single data loading server for all GPUs
 - **Checkpoint Management**: Easy checkpoint listing and loading